MPermaul/IS211_Assignment2/README.md

 	ex:
-		The url is invalid --> passed in https://s3.amazonaws.co Message displayed --> "We are unable to reach the server.
+		The url is invalid --> passed in https://s3.amazonaws.co Message displayed:
+				"We are unable to reach the server.
 Please check your url!"

 6) A message will be displayed in the console if the url is valid and there is nothing to process.